lukelavin/CellularAutomata/README.md

 ![ ](/More1DAutomata/screenshots/rule42297.png?raw=true "Rule 42297")
 ![ ](/More1DAutomata/screenshots/rule46230.png?raw=true "Rule 46230")

-### Procedural Map Generation using Cellular Automata
+### Procedural Map Generation Using Cellular Automata
 As I was looking for more practical applications of these automata aside from pretty patterns, I came across the idea to use randomness combined with the strict rules of automata to create procedurally generated enviornments.
 This project uses a randomly filled tile grid and turns it into a cave-style environment after a few generations of cellular automata.
 Here's what it looks like.

 Randomly filled :